asc3t1c/YoutubePlaylistDownloaderShav13ba/README.md

 - Python 3.10+ installed
 - FFmpeg installed (or placed in a folder `ffmpeg/bin` next to the script)
+- Get FFmpeg ZIP from [link](https://www.gyan.dev/ffmpeg/builds/)
+- Extract all FFmpeg `EXE` file in the root dir of the program.

 **Install Python dependencies:**

 ```bash